 Listen by Port Range

 Specifies whether to enable the listener to listen by port range.
-If you enable this feature, the NLB instance listens on all ports in a specific port range, and redirects requests destined for the ports to the backend servers.
+If you enable this feature, the NLB instance listens on all ports in the specified listener port range, and redirects requests destined for the ports to the backend servers.

 Listener Port Range